ekhadley/think_tokens/README.md

         - my inclination is to figure out how to do rewards properly.
 So that would be getting rid of 'clean'

     - same combo does not work for 1000.
 The prediction policy can't even learn with supervised thinking sequences? bug?
+        - Not bug, just had bad hyperparams apparently. need large batch sizes >= 64 and weight decay is evil.

     - removing clean also technically works beucase you can just softmax to recover the clean reward signal.
         - But this basically only works when the answering model knows whats going on, and probably only works in domains where perfect answers exist (so modular addition, but not general text prediction)
+            - Although final answer logits in normal LMs are quite sparse/spiky.
+So not a single correct answer like arithmetic tasks, but close to one hot. few-hot.
+Could still be applicable on normal language.

     - Attempts to remove 'super':
         - Hard.
 Both models seem to converge to a uniform distribution.